cfengjin/spring-and-autumn/insertion-sort.md

 <br />

-Now, we pick the next unsorted item and insert it into the correct position in our sorted list until there are no more items left.
+Then, we pick the next unsorted item and insert it into the correct position in our sorted list until there are no more items left.

 Sorted | Unsorted
 -|-